Berlin joins Cologne in closing bars, clubs as Germany toughens coronavirus response

 Berlin and Cologne are to close all bars, clubs, cinemas, theatres and concert halls with immediate effect as Germany ramps up its efforts to slow the spread of the coronavirus.

-"Especially travelers and skiers returning from Switzerland, Italy, and Austria should stay at home as far as possible for up to two weeks, even without symptoms," Spahn tweeted.
-As of Friday, there were 3,062 confirmed cases of coronavirus in Germany, with five deaths, the Robert Koch Institute for infectious diseases said.
+"Especially travellers and skiers returning from Switzerland, Italy and Austria should stay at home as far as possible for up to two weeks, even without symptoms," Spahn tweeted.
+As of Saturday, there were 3,795 confirmed cases of coronavirus in Germany, with eight deaths, the Robert Koch Institute for infectious diseases said.
+That was a rise from 3,062 confirmed cases, with five deaths, a day earlier.

 "Of course we are also discussing the possibility of deploying the Bundeswehr in the worst-case scenario," Scheuer said.
 Chancellor Angela Merkel has urged people to reduce social contact, including children stopping visiting their grandparents.

-"Everyone can contribute with his or her personal behavior... so that the speed at which people become infected slows down so that our health care system is not overburdened," she said in her weekly podcast.
+"Everyone can contribute with his or her personal behaviour ... so that the speed at which people become infected slows down so that our health care system is not overburdened," she said in her weekly podcast.
+(Writing by Paul Carrel; Editing by Kirsten Donovan, Catherine Evans and Mike Harrison)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)